Luc Bourdon: Death

 At the Canucks' 2008–09 NHL season home opener against the Calgary Flames, the Canucks honoured Bourdon with a brief pre-game ceremony.
 Bourdon's family was presented with his last game-worn jersey, given by the fan who won the jersey during an annual charity event the previous season.
 Afterwards, Tom Cochrane and Red Rider performed "Big League" during the video tribute.
 Commemorative pins were handed out to fans attending the game and were worn throughout the season by General Motors Place hosts.
 The Canucks also wore "LB" on their helmets that season in memory of Bourdon.
 At General Motors Place, the Luc Bourdon Wall of Dreams was established to commemorate Bourdon.

 The Manitoba Moose honoured Bourdon with a video tribute before their 2008–09 home opener on October 10, 2008.
 Moose players all wore #4 Bourdon jerseys during the warmup, and "#4 LB" patches were worn on the jerseys of players all season.
-A senior men's ice hockey team in New Brunswick, the Lameque/Shippagan Pêcheurs, also honoured him, wearing a "28 Bourdon" patch on their jerseys over the course of the 2008–09 season.
+A senior men's ice hockey team in New Brunswick, the Lameque/Shippagan Pêcheurs, also honoured him, wearing a "28 Bourdon" patch on their jerseys for the 2008–09 season.
 During the 2009 World Junior Ice Hockey Championships, Team Canada honoured Bourdon by wearing LB stickers in their opening game.
 In addition, no Canadian player wore the jersey number 6, the number Bourdon wore with the national team, throughout the tournament.

 In the 2008–09 season, the QMJHL Moncton Wildcats hockey club, where Bourdon had played during the 2006 season, paid tribute by having Acadian singer Roland Gauvin, from the musical group 1755, play "Le monde a bien changé" along with a video tribute.
 The franchise presented the Bourdon family with Bourdon's Moncton Wildcats Jersey as well as flowers.
 The team wore an "LB" patch on their uniforms for that season.